Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Conclusion

-\item We tend to find tighter constraints on both cosmological parameters and astrophysics parameters when we do \emph{not} randomly down-sample to a fixed number density.
+\item Our neural networks are also able to constrain the astrophysical parameters alongside the cosmological parameters.
+We are able to learn some information about each of the SN and AGN feedback parameters of the SC-SAM, reaching constraints as good as $30\%$.
+We tend to find tighter constraints on both cosmological parameters and astrophysics parameters when we do \emph{not} randomly down-sample to a fixed number density.
 However, some galaxy property selections perform comparably well after down-sampling.

 \item We find better constraints when we combine clustering statistics from several redshifts.
 When using one redshift at a time, we do not find evidence for strong redshift dependence on the quality of the constraints.